Article · Apr 17, 2026

 Realtime broadcast scope is a security boundary, not a routing convenience

 Default-public Realtime broadcasts leak message bodies to every subscriber.
-The private-channel flag is the fix; here is when to use it.
+The private-channel flag plus RLS is the fix.

 A security review flagged it.
-An admin user subscribed to the channel a regular user was publishing on.
-Every time the regular user updated their dashboard state, the admin saw the full payload.
-Names, status, internal IDs that should not have left the regular user’s session.
-Nothing in the admin’s UI surfaced the data; it was just sitting in the WebSocket frames, observable in DevTools.
+An admin user was subscribed to the channel a regular user published on.
+Every time the regular user updated their dashboard state, the admin saw the full payload: names, status, internal IDs that should never have left the regular user’s session.
+Nothing in the admin’s UI surfaced the data.
+It was just sitting in the WebSocket frames, visible in DevTools.

-The fix was four lines (the is_private: true flag plus one RLS policy).
-The decision that made the fix necessary was three months old: when the team set up Realtime, they picked the default channel-name pattern and never came back to think about who could subscribe.
+The fix was four lines: the is_private: true flag plus one RLS policy.
+The decision that made the fix necessary was three months old, from when the team set up Realtime, picked the default channel-name pattern, and never came back to ask who could subscribe.

 What Realtime broadcasts actually do